oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

   * Matrices
   * Maps, cached maps and maps with inverse

-Abstract Algebra also provides the following (limited to full symmetric groups), with permutations represented internally using any specified Julia integer type:
+Abstract Algebra also provides the following group functionality (limited to the full symmetric group), with permutations represented internally using any specified Julia integer type:

   * Permutation groups
   * Characters